xp44mm/Notebook/F#/Introducing Function Values.md

 ### Composing Functions with >>

 You saw earlier how to use the |> forward pipe operator to pipe values through a number of functions.
 This was a small example of the process of computing with functions, an essential and powerful programming technique in F#.
 This section will cover ways to compute new function values from existing ones using compositional techniques.
-First, let’s look at function composition.
+First, let's look at function composition.
 For example, consider the following code:

 ```F#
 let google = http "http://www.google.com"